 Arcos de la Frontera, like all the other Pueblos Blancos, is a National historic site.
 This string of cliff-top whitewashed village, where all the houses are arranged in a semicircle, has one of the most beautiful views among the others.
 Indeed the terrace in Plaza del Cabildo, right in front of Santa María de la Asunción church, offers views of the Guadalete Valley.

 In Sierra de Cádiz there are 19 Pueblos Blancos and Arcos is the westernmost.
 There are many ceramic stores, a castle, few churches, palaces and convents to discover.
 Worth a visit.

-The best-known of Andalucía’s whitewashed is definetly Ronda.
-Because of its popularity the city is becoming more and more touristic.
+The best-known of Andalucía’s whitewashed is definitely Ronda.
+Because of its popularity, the city is becoming more and more touristic.
 There are lots of souvenir shops in the main street and more people from all over the world are coming to visit this spectacular town.

-A magnificent Roman bridge connected the old Moorish town of Ronda to its newer part until 1793, when the Puente Nuevo – new bridge – replaced it, after thirty four years of construction work.
+A magnificent Roman bridge connected the old Moorish town of Ronda to its newer part until 1793, when the Puente Nuevo – new bridge – replaced it, after thirty-four years of construction work.
 The bridge span the 120m deep chasm that carries the Guadalevín River, giving the viewer an amazing panorama.
-We strongly suggest to walk down to the foot of the chasm to admire the height and the structure of the new bridge from below.
+We strongly suggest walking down to the foot of the chasm to admire the height and the structure of the new bridge from below.

 So, what you are waiting for?
-Grab your beach towel and take a moment of relax.
-If you feel you want to do some activity, then Punta Paloma is perfect for kite surf or sand board
+Grab your beach towel and take a moment to relax.
+If you feel you want to do some activity, then Punta Paloma is perfect for kite surf or sandboard

 BALEO CLAUDIA IN BOLONIA